01 of 56

 Royal Doulton Old Balloon Seller

-Mark is specific to Old Balloon Seller figurine produced by Royal Doulton between 1959 and 1982.
-Older and newer versions of this piece were made (see below).
+This mark is specific to the Old Balloon Seller figurine produced by Royal Doulton between 1959 and 1982.
+Older and newer versions of this piece were made.

-Thanks to Royal Doulton specialist Roger Hoffman for this information: "Pre-1959 the Old Balloon Seller [logo] was hand printed and after 1982 the logo changed completely.
-It had a very long production run (1929-98) and is therefore readily available.
-In good shape, we sell it at $130."Continue to 46 of 55 below.
+According to Roger Hoffman, a Royal Doulton specialist, "Pre-1959 the Old Balloon Seller [logo] was hand-printed and after 1982 the logo changed completely.
+It had a very long production run (1929 to 98) and is therefore readily available.
+In good shape, we sell it at $130."Continue to 47 of 56 below.

 Royal Winton Welbeck 1995